avinayak/pinbacker/README.md

 # Pinbacker

-An Elixir library/CLI to backup your Pintrest pins
+An Elixir library/CLI to backup your Pintrest pins.

 ## Installation

-[available in Hex](https://hex.pm/packages/pinbacker), the package can be installed by adding `pinbacker` to your list of dependencies in `mix.exs`:
+[Get it from Hex](https://hex.pm/packages/pinbacker). the package can be installed by adding `pinbacker` to your list of dependencies in `mix.exs`:

 ```elixir